 About Me: People, Product & User Experiences

-I'm currently a technology executive and product, user experience leader in the big data, machine learning B2B SaaS space.
+I'm a user experience and product leader.
 I lead teams by trusting and empowering them.
 I've written code and created accessible-friendly, digital experiences for small-to-large, innovative shops, like Tesla.
 I value life-long learning and cultivate inclusive, diverse workplaces accordingly.

 I have a reputation with coworkers and stakeholders of being team-oriented, influencing across an organization in getting things done collaboratively with cross-functional teams, and of being a reliable and reflective, hands-on leader: knowing how much and when to get involved on a tactical matter, and when to defer judgment, trust and responsibility to others on the ground to steer the team's trajectory toward desired outcomes.